kodecocodes/i10t/sirikit/sirikit.markdown

 }
 ```

-`INRequestRideIntentHandling` is the protocol for handling the, you've guessed it, ride request intent.
+`INRequestRideIntentHandling` is the protocol for handling the — you’ve guessed it — ride request intent.
 It only has one required method.

 Add the following code:

 ```swift
 func handle(requestRide intent: INRequestRideIntent,